Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Algorithm and implementation details

-The CIFAR100 and ImageNet100 are divided into 64, 16 and 20 for training the ancestry model, condensing \textbf{learngene} layers, and training the descendant model, respectively.
-Moreover, the data for condensing \textbf{learngene} layers is divided into $1/6$ and $5/6$ for meta-data $\widehat{\mathcal{D}}$ and training data $\mathcal{D}$.
+The CIFAR100 and ImageNet100 are divided into 64, 16 and 20 subsets for training the ancestry model, extracting learngene layers, and training the descendant model, respectively.
+Moreover, the data used for selecting the learngene layers is divided into $1/6$ for meta-data $\widehat{\mathcal{D}}$ and $5/6$ for training data $\mathcal{D}$.